Writing Policy Statements with the Policy Builder

 Work with Policy Builder.

 The policy builder in the Console helps you quickly create common policies without the need to manually type the policy statements.
 The policy builder automatically suggests the permissions that an administrator can grant to groups of users or resources in their tenancy, as well as target resources like instances, networks, and buckets.
-Most of the policies suggested in the policy builder can also be found in Common Policies, where you can learn more details about the access provided by each policy and the use cases for each.
 Users who don't need the suggestions offered by the policy builder or who have more complex policy requirements can bypass the builder's basic option and go straight to the advanced editor, where you can directly enter the policy statements in a free-form text box.

 Features of the Policy Builder